coderefinery/manuals/chat.md

 same people.
 Together, we have a network of all aspects of modern scientific computing.

-Unlike Slack, zulipchat is very heavily threaded, and one can follow along without being active all the time.
+Unlike Slack, Zulipchat is very heavily threaded, and one can follow along without being active all the time.
 Respond within the topic (=thread) that is relevant, or make a new topic.
 Sometimes you can find old topics to revive.